Wedgie

 Additional points can be added to the data by double-clicking the mouse at any point in the graph.
 That point will be added to the data and the spline curve adjusted accordingly.

-Saving data files
+Saving output files

 Normalize to i1-Pro values